 - Provision and/or maintenance of assistive devices for students who are deaf and hard-of-hearing.

-- Consultation with families and school personnel concerning needs resulting from hearing loss.
+- Consultation with families and school personnel concerning needs resulting from hearing loss or auditory processing disorder.

 - Audiological screenings for children with special needs.